Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 ## Install Ubuntu
 Download the latest LTS Ubuntu from the official website.
-Use the desktop for developer version.
+Use the desktop developer version.
 Burn the image on a bootable DVD.

 Boot the computer from the DVD and follow the instructions.

+Create a ```kevin``` user with a secure password.

-As computer name, use the Hostname given by the dkfz.
+As a computer name, use the Hostname given by the dkfz.

 Reboot the computer, open a terminal.